-The PDP-WT discussed whether the voting thresholds currently n place might need to be reviewed (see also overarching issues) but agrees that this issue should be covered as part of the next overall review of the GNSO.
-The WT does note that it has proposed two new well as a new voting threshold for the termination of a PDP (see recommendation 37).
+The PDP-WT discussed whether the voting thresholds currently in place might need to be reviewed (see also overarching issues) but agrees that this issue should be covered as part of the next overall review of the GNSO.
+The WT does note that it has proposed two new voting thresholds in relation to the adoption of the WG Charter (see recommendation 18),as well as a new voting threshold for the termination of a PDP (see recommendation 36), and the definition of "Supermajority Vote" (see recommendation 47).